azamsharp/azamsharp.github.io/_posts/testing.md

-# Validation Patterns in SwiftUI
+# The Ultimate Guide to Validation Patterns in SwiftUI

 Validation is a crucial component of app development, ensuring that only accurate and meaningful data is processed by your application.
 As the saying goes in software development, **Garbage in, garbage out.** If your app allows users to submit invalid data, it will inevitably result in unreliable and flawed outputs.